samuel-book/samuel-1/_sources/introduction/plain_english.md

 Some of our most important findings were:

-* Our machine learning models were correct eight to nine times out of ten.
+* Our machine learning models were correct 8-9 times out of 10.
 They also report how sure they are about a decision, and the more sure they are the more often they are right.

 * Using our machine learning models we could ask the question *"What treatment would this patient have likely received at different hospitals?"*